karenhompland/snequence/README.md

 **Solveig Aune:** Game element design

-Game elements are designed with Blender and texturizd in Unity.
+Game elements are designed with Blender and texturized in Unity.